SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ## Exercise 2.3 Add the functionality to add new flight evaluation data

 After completing these steps, the SAP Fiori Flight Evaluation application will be able to create new flight evalations.
-For this the new button "Create Flight Eval Data" will be added to the UI.
+For this the new button **Create Flight Eval Data** will be added to the UI.

 1. Add the following code to your Behavior Definition **`ZR_FLEVAL_EX_##`** save and activate.
    ```abap